MIC-DKFZ/semantic_segmentation/config/Readme.md

 Some predefined data augmentation pipelines are provided (see in the *conifg/data_augmentation/* folder).
 For the provided datasets the augmentation with the corresponding name is used by default.
-Another data augmentation can be used by the following command.
+The data augmentations can be selected by the following command.
-To create a custom data_augmentation pipeling look at he customization part
 ````shell
 python main.py data_augmentation=VOC2010_Context
 python main.py data_augmentation=Custom_augmentation
 ````

 </p>
 </details>